socketsupply/sockets.sh/src/docs/desktop.md

 by commas.
 If one is not applicable for a platform, it will just be ignored.

 On MacOS `Meta` is the same as `Command`.

+#### Disabled Items

+If you want to disable a menu item just prefix the item with the `!` character.
+This will cause the item to appear disabled when the system menu renders.

 #### Submenus